Garages are awesome for gyms. We all know that. You can get some rubber flooring down, throw things around, have your own space…

 So heating is all well and good, but if you do that, you’re being silly if your garage door isn’t insulated.
 It’s a sheet of steel.
 The bitter cold transfers right through it by convection or science or whatever.
 It stops your warm air from being blown out immediately by the wind, and that’s about it.

 Insulating it is easy to do yourself and effective at trapping heat.
-The Owens-Corning garage door insulation kit gets good reviews.
-Mr. Owens and Mr. Corning apparently know their stuff.
-I don’t know.
+This garage door insulation kit gets good reviews.
 Try it and see.
 Should be fine.
 But yeah, it costs money.
 You pay a price for your American comforts, sir.

 #3 – Flooring